 2 green onions (white + light green parts), thinly sliced

-In microwave-safe bowl, microwave shirataki 3 minutes.
-Drain well.
+In medium bowl, microwave shirataki 3 minutes.
+Drain.

-In medium pan, heat stock, water, miso, lemongrass and 1 tsp (5 mL) salt on medium-high, stirring often.
+In medium pan, heat stock, water, miso, lemongrass and 1 tsp (5 mL) salt on medium-high.
+Stir often.
 When miso dissolves and stock comes to boil, add shirataki.
-Reduce heat to medium-low and simmer 15 minutes.
+Reduce heat to medium-low.
+Simmer 15 minutes, or until fragrant.
 Using mesh scoop or slotted spoon, transfer shirataki to 2 wide, shallow serving bowls.
+Cover to keep warm.

-Add mushrooms to stock.
+Add mushrooms to broth in pan.
 Simmer 3 minutes, or until tender.
-Using mesh scoop, transfer to small bowl.
+Using mesh scoop, transfer to small bowl, then cover.
 Add carrot and fennel.
 Simmer 1 minute, or until tender-crisp.
-Using mesh scoop, transfer to another small bowl.
+Using mesh scoop, transfer to another small bowl, then cover.
 Add spinach.
 Simmer 1 minute, or until wilted.
-Using mesh scoop, transfer to another small bowl.
+Using mesh scoop, transfer to another small bowl, then cover.
 Add tofu.
 Simmer 1 minute, or until heated through.
 Remove from heat.

 Using mesh scoop, transfer tofu to serving bowls, arranging it over small section of shirataki.
 Arrange carrot and fennel mixture, mushrooms and spinach over separate sections of shirataki.